Take this list of 10 things with you! ===> Click here to get your FREE Zion checklist!

 This hike is comprised of two parts, the Lower Pool and the Upper Pool Trail, but there are actually three pools.
 The combination of both trails is 2.2 miles round trip and gains about 300 feet.
 If you can, hike the whole thing….it’s worth it!

-The Lower Pool Trail is paved although some of the pavement is a little rough.
-It travels to one pool with a waterfall that you get to walk behind!
+The Lower Pool Trail is paved, although some of the pavement is a little rough.
+It travels to one pool with a waterfall you can walk behind!

 The Upper Pool Trail requires some stair-stepping and is steeper than the Lower Pool Trail.
 At the top of the stairs, enjoy the middle pool.
 Then continue walking to the upper pool, which is surrounded by spectacular cliffs!